Whitecoin-XWC/Whitecoin-core/docs/witness/How_To_import_an_existing_delegate_as_witness.md

 ## Preparations in Whitecoin 0.9 network

-We need to Extract the signing public and private key from BitShares 0.9.
+We need to Extract the signing public and private key from whitecoin 0.9.

 Let's obtain the `<publickey>`: